Copyright © 2000 by K. Horn

 Apparition of 1978: The comet's next return came in 1978.
 Although this was not an especially favorable return, astronomers tried to observe the comet at every opportunity in case it began flaring in brightness again.
 Ultimately, observations covered the period of 1978 November 8 to 1979 January 7, but no unusual activity was noted and the comet's brightness never exceeded its predicted maximum brightness of 15.

-Apparition of 2001: The appearance of the comet in late 2000 and early 2001 was not expected to be one of the best.
+Apparition of 2001: S. Nakano took positions from the years spanning 1978-1995 and predicted the comet would next return to perihelion on 2001 January 6.98.
+The appearance of the comet in late 2000 and early 2001 was not expected to be one of the best.
 Although the comet was expected to reach magnitude 12 by early January 2001, the elongation of 42 degrees and declination of about -15 degrees was not going to made it an easy target, especially for northern hemisphere observers.
 The comet was at a higher declination and nearly 50 degrees from the sun during November 2000 and observations shortly after mid-month revealed the comet's brightness was near magnitude 15, which was near the predicted value.
 It then had a coma less than 0.5 arc minute across.
 It was expected that the comet would brighten to magnitude 14 by the end of the month, but observers were indicating differently.
 On November 27 A. Hale (New Mexico) and K. Yoshimoto (Japan) found the comet near magnitude 10 and estimated the coma diameter as 2-3 arc minutes across.
 Numerous additional observers reported the comet's magnitude between 10 and 11 into the first days of December.
+Later in December, Kamil Hornoch and Jakub Cerny independently noted the comet had undergone another outburst, taking it to magnitude 7.6-7.7.

 - 0.85 AU from Earth on 1907 May 29